spsforks/ziglang-zig-wiki/LLVM-Upgrade-Process.md

 directory, and `LICENSE.txt` are copied.
 CMake, README, shell scripts files are not copied.
 Update `src/libunwind.zig` and `src/libcxx.zig` to have a correct list of files.
+- libunwind: `gcc_personality_v0.c` is not provided by libunwind and should remain.
+- libcxx: additionally `cp $LLVM_SRC/libcxx/vendor/llvm/default_assertion_handler.in lib/libcxx/include/__assertion_handler`.
+- libcxx: retain the zig patch

 Update `tsan` to the latest `llvm-project/compiler-rt/tsan` directory.
 Only the necessary files are copied.
 Update `src/libtsan.zig` to have a correct list of